The Armory

 Bog Witch

-Coming soon is a 200 year old British signal cannon recovered from an estuary in the colonies.
+A 250 year old British signal cannon recovered from an estuary in the colonies.
 Owned by Dead Dan.

 Small Arms (and a small leg)